Production Maintenance Complete for Sunday, June 13, 2021

 Yes, the Tableau server will be HIPAA and FERPA compliant.

-UIS will leverage the Tableau migration software to move content, and will discuss details of the exact approach with stakeholders in April.
+UIS will leverage the Tableau migration software to move content, and will discuss details of the exact approach with stakeholders in June and July.

 Yes a public space will be provided, and more details will be provided in the coming months.